You are here

 Given the variability of data, MHA developed guidelines to identify mental health measures that are most appropriate for inclusion in our ranking.
 Indicators were chosen that met the following guidelines:

-- Data that are publicly available and as new as possible to provide up-to-date results.
+- Data that are publicly available and as current as possible to provide up-to-date results.

 - Data that are available for all 50 states and the District of Columbia.